 The goal of Duke's MEM Program is to develop future leaders of technology-based organizations by providing a personal, state of the art, applied engineering management curriculum to a select group of high potential students with science and engineering backgrounds.

 Flexibility: Students have a flexible choice of electives, ranging from master's courses in specific engineering disciplines, to engineering management courses, to courses offered through the Fuqua School of Business*.

-Concentrations: Students may choose to take electives in a given area of study to begin to develop an expertise.
+Focus Areas of Study: Students may choose to take electives in a given area of study to begin to develop an expertise.

 State of the Art

 - Interdisciplinary: Integration of business, law, and engineering with the support of the Fuqua School of Business and the Duke School of Law.

 - Workshops: Bi-monthly workshops on topics such as presentation skills and negotiation skills allow students to further develop marketable business skills in an intensive, interactive environment.

 - Team-based Learning: Students work together to develop solutions that could not have been attained individually.

 - Case Study Method: Cases place students in a complex business situation where they must analyze a variety of options and propose a course of action based on the concepts that have been taught.

 - Seminars: Seminars offer students the opportunity to interact with top industry leaders and are designed to expose students to different aspects of business and industry.